kaizer1v/bash-eda/README.md

 - show all columns (.columns)
 - display specific rows by index   (df.iloc[:, 1, 2, 3])
 - display specific column by index (df.iloc[1, 2, 3, :])
 - display specific column by name

+If you want to do some really advanced stuff on the bash, you can also check out the [csvkit python library](https://pypi.org/project/csvkit/)

 # cat